-While keeping devices and networks free from virtual clutter has always been an important aspect of operational efficiency and cybersecurity, the widespread practice of working from home has highlighted the criticality of this housekeeping task.
+While keeping devices and networks free from virtual clutter has always been an important aspect of operational efficiency and cybersecurity, the widespread practice of working from home has highlighted the criticality of “cyber cleaning.”
 Most home devices and networks were not designed for the rigors of everyday corporate use, much less when combined with personal pursuits such as gaming, social media, etc. The 2020 COVID-19 pandemic has alerted us to the dangers of infection on many fronts, including those from malware and unsecured networks.

 However, cybercriminals aren’t the only consideration.
 Resource intensive applications, background processes, adware, and even uninstalled applications can slow down your computer.
 Performing some DIY cyber cleaning tasks to clear up your disk space can lead to more efficient performance and a better user experience.
 Follow these steps to streamline your computing experience.

 Have you ever realized that you are late for a meeting and gotten stuck waiting endlessly for your computer to boot up?
 You’re not the only one.
 One way to expedite the startup routine is by getting rid of unnecessary startup and background applications like barely-used updates, outdated group policy settings, and potentially malicious adware.

 To disable startup applications on a Windows machine:

 - Press Ctrl+Shift+Esc to open Task Manager and choose the Startup tab.
 If Task Manager opens in a small window, you won’t see the tabs until you select the More Details option at the bottom left or expand the window.